-- 1. From the Altiris Deployment Solution GUI, in the "Jobs" panel, select Import Jobs from the Select Action drop-down list.
-The "Import Job" page displays. - 2.
-Make sure that the Import to Job Folder check box is not selected; then, click Browse.
-The "Open" window opens. - 3.
-Navigate to the AltirisPath/adlserver/sgdeploy/sgtk/altiris directory, where AltirisPath is the path to where the Altiris Deployment Solution is installed. - 4.
+- 1. From the Altiris Deployment Solution GUI, in the "Jobs" pane, select Import Jobs from the Select Action list.
+The "Import Job" page is displayed. - Make sure that the Import to Job Folder check box is not selected; then, click Browse.
+The "Open" window opens. - Navigate to the - AltirisPath/adlserver/sgdeploy/sgtk/altiris directory, where AltirisPath is the path to where the Altiris Deployment Solution is installed. - 4.
 Select the Altiris-format binary file, ServerGuideToolkit-AltirisDSForLinux.bin; then, click Open. - 5.
 Click OK to complete the import process.

-By default, the Altiris Deployment Solution for Linux creates a user named 'altiris' with an empty password that is used to access to the eXpress share (drive F: from within the DOS environment).
-If this user accounts has an empty password, Altiris Deployment Solution for Linux might fail to install.
+By default, the Altiris Deployment Solution for Linux creates a user named "altiris" with an empty password that is used to access to the eXpress share (the F drive: from within the DOS environment).
+If this user account has an empty password, the Altiris Deployment Solution for Linux installation might fail.